Tuesday, 23 December 2025

 - full, correct backup/restore of tables

-- different formats support different range of BigQuery capabilities, fields and types of compression, for example:
+- different output formats for your tables support different range of BigQuery capabilities, fields and types of compression, for example:

-- Parquet and Avro seem to be the best choices, yet Parquet cannot handle BigQuery json fields, and Avro cannot correctly move by itself date-time/timestamp fields - you need there a help with explicit schemas.
+- Parquet and Avro seem to be the best choices, yet Parquet cannot handle BigQuery json fields, and Avro cannot correctly move by itself date-time/timestamp fields - you need there a help with explicit schemas, that you backup to separate files and use while restoring data.

-- due to such constraints, moving dataset between projects could be adventurous
+- due to such constraints, moving datasets between projects could be adventurous

-While the python API access may be more complicated to setup needed permissions, it should benefit in much easier development and maintenance of the tooling, especially when you want to do a lot of async operations.
+While the python API access feel more complicated to setup needed permissions, it should benefit in much easier development and maintenance of the tooling compared to e.g. using bash with bq, especially when you want to do a lot of async operations by using multi-threading with ThreadPoolExecutor and similar features of modern Python.

 Not so flexible parts: